JuliaSparse/Metis.jl/README.md

 The names of the available Julia functions are those from the Metis API

 `nodeND(al)`
-: create a fill-reducing permutation from the adjacency list, `al`, of a symmetric sparse matrix `nodeND(m)`
+: recursively bisect the undirected graph implied by the adjacency list, `al`, and return the fill-reducing permutation that results `nodeND(m)`
-: create a fill-reducing permutation from a symmetric sparse matrix, `m`.
+: recursively bisect the undirected graph of the nonzero structure of the symmetric sparse matrix, `m`, and return the fill-reducing permutation `vertexSep(al)`
-`nodeND!(m)`
+: compute a vertex separator for the adjacency list, `al`, of an undirected graph
-: mutating version of `nodeND`
+`vertexSep(m)`
-`partGraphKway(al, nparts::Integer)`
+: compute a vertex separator for the undirected graph of the nonzero structure of the symmetric sparse matrix, `m` `partGraphKway(al, nparts::Integer)`
 : partition a graph given as an adjacency list, `al`, into nparts `partGraphRecursive(al, nparts::Integer)`